fonstok/jfLightBoxLoad/README.md

 # jfLightBoxLoad
-jQuery plugin that loads external files via ajax loading or an iframe with a lightbox effect.
+jQuery plugin designed to load external html files via ajax loading or an iframe with a lightbox effect.

 ##Note
 Because it uses ajax loading, to test locally, you will need either allow local file access or use a local server like MAMP.